Neptunus builds temporary structures for G7 Cornwall Summit

-G7 – the ‘Group of Seven’– is the annual gathering of government leaders of some of the richest nations in the world.
-Countries which make up the G7 have been meeting since the early 1970s.
-In 2021 it was the UK’s turn to host the United States, Canada, France, Italy, Germany and Japan at the 47th convention.
+The G7 – ‘Group of Seven’– summit is an annual gathering of leaders from the world’s richest nations.
+The nations that are part of the G7 have been meeting since the early 1970s.
+It was the UK’s turn to host the 2021 summit – welcoming the USA, Canada, France, Italy, Germany and Japan for the Group’s 47th convention.

-The purpose of these summits is for Presidents, Prime Ministers and other senior government figures of each country to discuss world issues including the economy, climate change challenges, health emergencies and aid for poorer nations.
+Carbis Bay is situated on Cornwall’s Atlantic coast.
+For the summit and the weeks leading up to it, the resort became the focus of world attention.
+Presidents, Prime Ministers and other senior government figures from each member nation came together to discuss various world issues.
+It included the economy, climate change challenges, health crises, and aid for poorer nations.

-Neptunus were appointed by Identity Group, the world leading human experience agency, who produce global events for governments and many of the world’s most prestigious organisations and businesses.
-Neptunus have collaborated with Identity on a number of successful high-profile projects over the years.
+Neptunus were appointed by Identity Group, the world-leading human experience agency.
+The agency is responsible for producing events for governments and many of the most prestigious organisations and businesses in the world.
+We have collaborated with Identity on several successful high-profile projects over the years.

-In Falmouth, a Alu Hall double-deck structure formed the International Broadcast Centre while an Alure Globe accommodated the G7 Media Centre providing facilities for hundreds of members of the Press and photographers.
-Apollo structures housed the all-important Covid-19 Track and Trace test facility with a further Alu Hall accommodating the security check-in and police base.
+In Falmouth, an Alu Hall double-deck event structure formed the International Broadcast Centre.
+Meanwhile, an Alure Globe accommodated the G7 Media Centre; offering facilities for hundreds of members of the Press and photographers.

-At Tregenna Castle, a 45-minute drive from Falmouth, Neptunus’ team erected two large temporary structures for Press Briefings.
-Alu Halls were erected to create elevated positions for the broadcast cameramen to capture images that were beamed to billions of viewers around the world via television and online.
+Tregenna Castle is a 45-minute drive from Falmouth.
+Here, the Neptunus team built two large temporary venues for Press Briefings.
+Alu Halls were also erected to create elevated positions for broadcast cameramen.
+It allowed them to capture images that would be beamed to billions of viewers around the world via television and online.

-Neptunus were selected for the assignment as a result of their renowned reputation for delivering high quality state-of-the-art temporary structures fast and efficiently.
-The company has also developed a superb working relationship with client, Identity Group, over many years.
+Neptunus were selected for the assignment due to our reputation for delivering high-quality, state-of-the-art temporary structures for events.
+We have also developed a superb working relationship with client, Identity Group, over many years.

-The G7 gathering was the largest event ever held in Cornwall and required one of the biggest security operations on land and sea ever mounted in the UK.
-All equipment had to be manoeuvred amid the most rigorous of security with all members of the Neptunus team being regularly rested for coronavirus.
+The G7 gathering was the largest event ever held in Cornwall.
+As such, it required one of the biggest security operations on land and sea ever mounted in the UK.
+All equipment had to be moved onto site amid the tightest security.
+And all Neptunus team members had to be tested regularly for coronavirus.

-For the Tregenna Castle build, all equipment had to be sent to a holding area 45 minutes away from the site to be searched by the police and placed into a quarantine area for cross loading on to smaller vehicles due to restricted access at the hotel.
-Vehicles were then sent to site in a strict order to meet tight timelines in a meticulous logistical plan.
+For the Tregenna Castle build, all equipment had to be sent to a holding area that was located 45 minutes away from the site.
+Here, the police would search it before placing it all into the quarantine area for cross-loading onto smaller vehicles.
+This was due to the restricted access at the hotel.
+The vehicles were then sent to the site in a strict order to meet tight timelines as part of a meticulous logistical plan.

-The magnificent Atlantic views were a key backdrop to G7, and Neptunus’ design team were also challenged to locate structures in positions where Media could get the best film and photographs to emphasis the stunning beauty of the location.
+The magnificent Atlantic views were a key backdrop to the G7 Summit.
+So, Neptunus’ design team also had the challenge of siting portable structures where the media could get the best film and photographs to emphasise the stunning beauty of the location.

 Images: ©Susie Excell